Bekhteyevka

-Bekhteyevo (Бехтеевка) is a rural locality (a selo) and the administrative center of Bekhteyevskoye Rural Settlement, Korochansky District, Belgorod Oblast, Russia.
+Bekhteyevka (Бехтеевка) is a rural locality (a selo) and the administrative center of Bekhteyevskoye Rural Settlement, Korochansky District, Belgorod Oblast, Russia.
 Population: There are 23 streets.

 Geography

-Bekhteyevo is located 2 km southeast of Korocha (the district's administrative centre) by road.
+Bekhteyevka is located 2 km southeast of Korocha (the district's administrative centre) by road.
 Kazanka is the nearest rural locality.

+History

+The settlement was founded in 1638 as one of three slobodas that made up the town of Korocha, itself built as a defensive fortress against Crimean and Nogai Tatar raids.
+Its residents historically worked in agriculture and trade.
+A three-altar Znamenskaya Church opened in the settlement in 1868 but was dismantled during World War II for building materials.
+By 1932, the settlement had 4,346 residents across six hamlets; a collective farm formed in 1959 was awarded the Order of the Red Banner of Labour in 1971.